johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-05-25-ts-loader-goes-webpack-4-again/index.md

 Whilst you might be thinking "wow - people really are using webpack 5!", what you should also be thinking is "wow - webpack 4 still has 4 million downloads a week!"
 As we can see, webpack 4 has not gone away, and is probably not going to any time soon.

-Occasionally I'd find myself patching ([with community help](https://github.com/TypeStrong/ts-loader/pull/1446)) `ts-loader@8`.
-The TypeScript 6 release contained a change that [required patching `ts-loader`](https://github.com/TypeStrong/ts-loader/issues/1678).
-This shipped as part of `ts-loader@9.5.7`.
+Occasionally I've found myself patching `ts-loader@8` for the webpack 4 users ([often with community help](https://github.com/TypeStrong/ts-loader/pull/1446)).
+The TypeScript 6 release contained a change that lead me to [patching `ts-loader@9`](https://github.com/TypeStrong/ts-loader/issues/1678).
+The TypeScript 6 patch shipped as part of [`ts-loader@9.5.7`](https://github.com/TypeStrong/ts-loader/releases/tag/v9.5.7).
 Sure enough though, there are also webpack 4 users out there who would like to use TypeScript 6.
 A PR was raised against ts-loader to backport the patch to `ts-loader@8`: https://github.com/TypeStrong/ts-loader/pull/1695

 Since I last patched `ts-loader@8`, we've migrated to [npm Trusted Publishing](https://docs.npmjs.com/trusted-publishers).
 It's a little fiddly, but `ts-loader@9` is on that train.
 We could port that to `ts-loader@8` as well, but I found myself wondering this: why not just support webpack 4 on `ts-loader@9` instead?